leftstache/dkr/README.md

 ## Create Options

 The `dkr create` command has the `--option` (`-o`) flag that can be specified multiple times.
+The format is explained below.
+This can be used to specify any docker create arg, using the naming conventions used by [docker-py](http://docker-py.readthedocs.io/en/latest/api/#create_container)

+## Create Options Format

 These arguments get expanded to a dict.
 For example:

  ```bash
  dkr create -o key=value image_name